Rebozo Fashion Show

 The style, patterns and colours of the rebozos can often indicate the area in which the shawl was made, some are simply patterned while others are intricate works of art.
 Traditional weaving of a rebozo is complex and can take thirty to sixty days to complete subject to the design chosen, the finer silk rebozos even longer.

-Hilary Simon, curator and passionate devotee of Mexican culture explains in her article:
+Hilary Simon, curator and passionate devotee of Mexican culture explains:

 “The main element is a woven piece made with cotton, silk or wool.
 It has an Ikat design – a dyeing technique to pattern textiles.
 The unique feature is the fringe work which is hand knotted.
 The end of the rebozo is left with loose threads by the weaver, and the empuntadora, has a separate skill of making a fringe.
 The two collaborate to create the final rebozo.”